rakshith0609/rakshith-vsd_hdp/README.md

 ![incomp case synth](https://user-images.githubusercontent.com/112770970/221245793-50a20891-670b-4868-b1ba-96087b354c85.JPG)

-- It can be seen that latch is inferred as shown above.
+- It can be seen that a latch is inferred as shown above.

-- The solution for the above problem is specifiying default case.
+- The solution for the above problem is specifiying the default case.

 - The simulation and synthesis of case with default is shown below: